simoninireland/epyc/doc/hdf5labnotebook.rst

 result set, held within the "root" group of the container.
 The root group has attributes that hold "housekeeping" information about the notebook.

-.. autoattribute :: HDF5LabNotebook.VERSION
+.. autoattribute:: HDF5LabNotebook.VERSION

-.. autoattribute :: HDF5LabNotebook.DESCRIPTION
+.. autoattribute:: HDF5LabNotebook.DESCRIPTION

-.. autoattribute :: HDF5LabNotebook.CURRENT
+.. autoattribute:: HDF5LabNotebook.CURRENT

 Any attributes of the notebook are also written as top-level attributes in this grup.
 Then, for each :class:`ResultSet` in the notebook, there is a group whose name corresponds to the result set's tag.
 This group contains any attributes of the result set, always including three attributes storing the metadata, parameter, and experimental result field names.

 .. note ::

     Attributes are all held as strings at the moment.
 There's a case for giving them richer types in the future.

 The attributes also include the description of the result set and a flag indicating whether it has been locked.

-.. autoattribute :: HDF5LabNotebook.DESCRIPTION
+.. autoattribute:: HDF5LabNotebook.DESCRIPTION

-.. autoattribute :: HDF5LabNotebook.LOCKED
+.. autoattribute:: HDF5LabNotebook.LOCKED

 Within the group are two datasets: one holding the results of experiments, and one holding pending results yet to be resolved.

-.. autoattribute :: HDF5LabNotebook.RESULTS_DATASET
+.. autoattribute:: HDF5LabNotebook.RESULTS_DATASET

-.. autoattribute :: HDF5LabNotebook.PENDINGRESULTS_DATASET
+.. autoattribute:: HDF5LabNotebook.PENDINGRESULTS_DATASET

 If there are no pending results then there will be no pending results dataset.
 This makes for cleaner interaction when archiving datasets, as there are no extraneous datasets hanging around.

 So an ``epyc`` notebook containing a result set called "my_data" will give rise to an HDF5 file containing a group called "my_data", within which will be a dataset named by :attr:`HDF5LabNotebook.RESULTS_DATASET` and possibly another dataset named by :attr:`HDF5LabNotebook.PENDINGRESULTS_DATASET`.
 There will also be a group named by :attr:`LabNotebook.DEFAULT_RESULTSET` which is where results are put "by default" (*i.e.*, if you don't define explicit result sets).

 .. _hdf5-type-management: